SAP/luigi/docs/navigation-advanced.md

 ## Breadcrumbs

 Luigi allows you to add [breadcrumbs](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Breadcrumb_Navigation) to your application.
 First, you need to create your own custom code implementing breadcrumbs, then enable them on the node level using Luigi's [showBreadcrumbs](navigation-parameters-reference.md#showbreadcrumbs) parameter.
 In your custom code, you can choose any look and style for the breadcrumbs as well as define what should happen upon clicking them.
-However, the code should follow this pattern and return the variable `breadcrumbs`:
+However, the code should follow this general pattern and return the variable `breadcrumbs`:

 ```js
 var breadcrumbsConfig = {